joe95crone/Compton_Mathematica/README.md

 [28/01/2022] An updated (ALEX VERSION) of the 2D Compton Calculation code (ComptonCalcs2D.nb).
 Extra explanation provided on some sections + link to papers that the code comes from.
 Extra investigations have been added, particularly my benchmarking of the ICARUS code as a function of angle + comparision of my collimated flux + Curatolo collimated flux (unfinished).

-[28/01/2022] An updated (ALEX VERSION) of the round beam optimisation code.
+[28/01/2022] An updated (ALEX VERSION) of the round beam optimisation code (RB_Compton_Optimisation.nb).
 No changes.

+[28/01/2022] An updated (ALEX VERSION) of the non-round beam simplex optimisation code (Simplex_2D_Optimisation.nb).
+No changes.
+Code struggles at very small emittances and high energy spreads - becomes trapped in local minima.